 ⇢ Always use room temperature ingredients - Standard pound cake ingredients include butter and eggs which should always be a room temperature to ensure that they properly blend into the batter and do not cause any clumping.
 Other common ingredients such as milk, cream cheese, etc should also be a room temperature.
 Make sure to allow enough time before baking to remove the ingredients from the refrigerator and sit them on the counter to allow them to come to room temperature.

-⇢ Properly cream the butter and sugar together– Once blended the texture should be light and fluffy.
-Blend the ingredients together at a moderate speed for a least two to three minutes.
+⇢ Properly cream the butter and sugar together- Blend the ingredients together for approximately five minutes until light and fluffy.

-⇢ Add the eggs one at a time– Eggs must be added one at a time blending well after each addition.
-Once you’ve added an egg to the batter and no longer see any yellow, then you can add another egg to the batter.
+⇢ Add the eggs one at a time- Eggs must be added one at a time mixing until combined after each addition.

 ⇢ Don't overmix your batter- Aside from creaming the butter and sugar together, once done adding an ingredient, immediately start adding the next ingredient.
 If you are not quite ready, stop the mixer until you're ready to add the next ingredient.
 After you have added the last ingredient, just mix until blended.
 If the batter still requires mixing, for example, if there is any unmixed batter on the side of the bowl, finish the mixing process using a spoon.